webdev-ashishk/WEBDEV-MASTERY-REPO/README.md

 > 5. How to use env in next js - done
 > 6. customize scroll bar - done
 > 7. add dark and light more - done
-> 8. Remove background-color of an image ?
+> 8. Overlay on Hero section - done
+> 9. fixed nav bar issue (using context api) ?